 We did run into some problems using TAGS, mostly centered on the Twitter API Keys.
 To use TAGS you need a Twitter account, and a Google account.
 This may seem like a no-brainer but I was impressed to see there were some students who assiduously wanted neither.
 Respect.
 Once you have a Twitter account you need to register an app, and get the keys for the app.
 In order to create an application you need to attach a mobile number to your user account.
 This is understandable given Twitter’s ongoing fight against spam, but it presents another privacy/security conundrum to students.
 But once the keys are in hand TAGS is mostly straightforward to enter a search query and get some data.

 The wrap up exercise for the hands on TAGS experimentation was to do some data collection and then write a very basic data story about that data.
 I felt like I appropriated the phrase data story a little bit.
 It’s a new term that I never really contextualized fully because of time constraints.
 Data storytelling could be a whole class in itself.
-In fact Nick Diakopoulos this semester at UMD.
+In fact Nick Diakopoulos offered one this semester at UMD.
 But we simply wanted the students to try to collect some data and write up what they did, and what (if anything) they found in the data.
 To get them started a provided an example data story.

 My Hastily Composed Data Story